 All those gritty enough to clear the UPSC civil services exam will get to spend the following year or so at a very scenic and idyllic setting.
 The probationers’ (fresh recruits to the civil services) training would be held at The Lal Bahadur Shastri National Academy of Administration in the beautiful hill station of Mussoorie, Uttarakhand.
 There is a lot of history attached to the LBSNAA.
 This article talks about the history of the LBSNAA and also a few interesting facts about it.

 It all started on 15th April 1958 when the then Home Minister, Govind Ballabh Pant announced in the Lok Sabha that a National Academy of Administration would be set up to give training to all civil services recruits.
-Then under the behest of the Ministry of Home Affairs, the IAS Training School, Delhi and the IAS Staff College, Shimla were amalgamated to form the National Academy of Administration at Mussoorie in 1959.
+Then under the behest of the Ministry of Home Affairs, the IAS Training School, Delhi and the IAS Staff College, Shimla was amalgamated to form the National Academy of Administration at Mussoorie in 1959.
 The Academy underwent two name changes.
 In October 1972, it was renamed as the Lal Bahadur Shastri Academy of Administration.
 And, in July 1973, the institution acquired its present name of the Lal Bahadur Shastri National Academy of Administration (LBSNAA).

 Initially, the training of the first batch of officers had started in Metcalfe House in April 1959.
 Then in September of that year, the Academy shifted to Charleville Hotel, Mussoorie.
 Many buildings have been added over the years since then.